Taste Real's Fall Rural Romp

 226.979.7860 | www.heartwoodfarm.ca

 Discover this diverse 42-acre ecosystem of pasture, orchards, woods, and wetlands—an invitation to reconnect with nature’s simple wonders.
 Sip cider on a woodland patio, meet livestock grazing in the fields, and see how regenerative farming helps restore and enrich the landscape.
-Watch apples pressed into fresh juice, and browse the farm store for cider and other take-home delights.
+Be sure to browse the farm store for cider and other take-home delights.

 5503 Trafalgar Road, Erin